Our definitive list of Iconic TV characters that shaped our teen years—from Rachel Green to Pacey Witter

 From all our data gathering two things are clear—most of us are very obviously 90s babies and the other is that a fair few of us as teens were watching shows totally inappropriate for our age group *guilty!*

-But which characters were our ultimate faves?
-Let's find out and so some soul-searching while we're at it...
+But which characters were our ultimate faves and how did they inspire the people we are today?
+Let's find out and do some soul-searching while we're at it...